-God's Word tells us in Psalm 112 that we are not to fear bad news, but what do we do with everything we hear?
+God's Word tells us in Psalms 112 that we are not to fear bad news, but what do we do with everything we hear?
 Tuck it away in our subconscious?
 Hope that we will wake and find it nothing more than a bad dream?
 Should we get gloomy, discouraged, and helpless like those who are without hope?
 No!

 There is good news even if the days are getting darker.
 The King is coming!
 All of this bad news will one day cease.
 Our King is coming soon!
 And He will turn everything around for our good and His glory.
 This should be a time where we really begin to live victoriously for Jesus.
 It's true -- it certainly does look like evil is winning out.
 But don't forget the unshakable truth is that Our God Reigns!
 He has already won the battle at the Cross.
 Satan is a defeated foe, and we are on the winning side in spite of how things may look.
-Let's look at the promise in Psalm 112:6-8 for those who walk in righteousness and trust in the Lord:
+Let's look at the promise in Psalms 112:6-8 for those who walk in righteousness and trust in the Lord: